0xBlueshiftLabs/RSVP-dApp/README.md

 Smart contract that allows guests to RSVP for an event by paying a small fee in to the smart contract.
 Said fee is returned to any guests who attend the event.
 Any remaining Ether left in the smart contract, a result of guests not attending, is divided up and sent to the guests that did.

-Future work will entail incorporating Open Zeppelin’s Safe Math library to prevent the possibility of overflows, and writing tests in Javascript using Truffle, Mocha and Chai, before developing a simple front end using React.